 Animals are only half the fun.
 GoMunkee says ‘Go! at Drusillas’.
-Go Wild!, Get Wet!, Go Safari!, Amazon Adventure, Eden’s Eye maze and Hello Kitty Secret Garden – perfect for youngsters seeking a theme park experience.
-Look out for events during the holidays, including Hey Dugee putting in an appearance.
+Go Wild!
+Get Wet!
+Go Safari!
+Amazon Adventure, Eden’s Eye Maze and Hello Kitty Secret Garden – perfect for youngsters seeking a theme park experience.
+Look out for events during the holidays.

 This family-run farm is home to lots of animals and wildfowl which have been carefully chosen for their variety, character and good nature.
 Blackberry Farm’s helpful team of friendly staff are always on hand to talk to children about the animals.

-Families who visit during the Spring months can meet piglets, lambs and other newborns – and even help bottlefeed them.
-Kids can run about in the huge outdoor play area and Clucky’s indoor adventure play barn and sensory zone.
-Blackberry Farm runs animal handling sessions, tractor rides, pig feeding sessions and pony rides on a daily schedule.
-Plus there are farm walks, face painting and a picnic area.
+Families who visit during the Spring months can meet piglets, lambs and other newborns – and watch them get bottle-eed.
+Kids can run about in the huge outdoor play area.
+Blackberry Farm has closed (for now) all its indoor places under new guidelines.
+This includes Clucky’s indoor adventure play barn and sensory zone.
+As restrictions ease, Blackberry Farm will be running animal handling sessions, tractor rides, farm walks, face painting, pig feeding sessions and pony rides on a daily schedule.

-The Garden Barn café serves a varied menu of fresh, locally-sourced food all day.
+There’s a great picnic area and The Garden Barn café serves of fresh, locally-sourced food all day.
+Current restrictions apply.